Sarahegorov98534/notes/README.md

 # 2024-03-04
 - "Today's programming wisdom is to embrace the power of simplicity.
 Write code that's readable and maintainable, favoring clarity over unnecessary complexity.
 Remember that 'Premature optimization is the root of all evil' (Donald Knuth).
 As you work, practice modular design, use version control effectively, and always strive to learn from feedback and errors.
 Lastly, never underestimate the importance of documentation and testing for robust, enduring software."

+# 2024-03-05
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

+Second, always plan your day or week ahead of time.
+Write down your goals and tasks for the day, then break them down into smaller, manageable steps.
+Having a plan will keep you focused and on track, making it easier to achieve your objectives.
+You can also use task management tools, such as Trello or Asana, to help organize your workload.
+These tools can help keep track of your progress and make it easy to see what still needs to get done.